Audrey Hepburn

 Acting Career

-Audrey began earning independently by acting in commercials, working as a model, and dancing in the corps de ballet.
-She was noticed by director Charles van der Linden during one of the shoots, who soon invited the charming and graceful young woman to play a minor role as a stewardess in the film "Dutch in Seven Lessons" (1948).
+Audrey started making her own money by acting in commercials, modeling, and dancing in the corps de ballet.
+Director Charles van der Linden spotted her during one of the shoots and soon invited the charming and graceful young woman to play a minor role as a stewardess in the film "Dutch in Seven Lessons" (1948).
 Thus began Audrey Hepburn's acting career.

 Audrey's acting career started in 1948